-In the case of an extended illness (a week or more), e-mail the academic services office of your college or school.
+In the case of an extended illness (a week or more), e-mail the Dean of Students Office.
 Documentation of treatment is required.

-International center
+International Center

 The International Center provides services to students, scholars, faculty, and guests from other countries.
 It offers counseling and advice to our international students and scholars and organizes programs to meet the special needs of our international community.
 American students will also find the International Center to be a valuable resource, particularly if they are interested in meeting students from other countries and learning more about the world outside our borders.
 The center offers numerous opportunities for students to participate in study-abroad programs.
 The International Center is located in GSU 327.
 Phone: 860.768.4870 or ext.
 5100.